-Effective leadership can only happen through effective delegation of responsibilities.
+Effective leadership can only happen through the effective delegation of responsibilities.
 It is important to understand that no one can do everything.
 Even Batman had Robin to help him.
 Managers and entrepreneurs who let go of ‘I’ and work towards ‘We’ benefit both in the short and long run.
-Like an octopus, employees have their other arms that are there to help them achieve a common goal.
+Like an octopus, employees have other arms that are there to help them achieve a common goal.

 Delegating is a key skill that managers should possess for the effective management of an organization.
 Routing work does not indicate incompetency in any way.; it provides time to focus on tasks that are more productive and are of higher value.

 - Clarity on What is Expected – Before you delegate, chalk down the goals and responsibilities of each member of your team and then present them to your employees.
 Clarity of thoughts plays a crucial role both for the employer as well as the employee.

 - Set the Quality Standards and Time Limit – Highlighting the expected quality standards and marking the time limit prior to the commencement of any project sets the expectation level of the task and guides the employees to attain that degree of efficiency.